awslabs/aws-groundstation-eos-pipeline/README.md

 Create a CFN stack using the template: aqua-rtstps.yml.
 Enter parameters as follows:

+**Important Note** The IP address or range you enter into the SSHCidrBlock parameter will have access to both SSH on port 22 and the web-based Data Defender software on port 80.
+Adding large address ranges such as 0.0.0.0/0 will allow any IP address to access the ports and should not be done.

 - Stack name: 'any value' e.g. gs-receiver-aqua
 - AmiComponents: DDX 2.6.2 only
 - CFTemplateVersion: 1